If you're a dog lover, then you already know about the incredible healing powers they have. Simply

 If you live alone, or have anxiety regarding your personal safety, Shane says you'll likely feel good around a breed that's known for its guard dog capabilities, such as a German Shepard.
 Once this breed is bonded to you and properly trained, you'll likely feel safer while at home, as well as when you're out and about town.

-So if you want to feel protected, consider adopting a big, strong breed like this.
+want to feel protected, consider adopting a big, strong breed like this.
 "People that have anxiety need something steady and calm around them at all times.
 A German Shepherd or Boxer is perfect for this because they are easily trained and extremely loyal," says Bay.
 "This helps their owners when they have an anxiety attack to stay grounded and rely on their dog emotionally."
+5 Labs Jamie McCarthy/Getty Images Entertainment/Getty Images

 Labrador retrievers are a breed known for their therapy dog capabilities, which is why you often see them comforting folks in hospitals.
 But they're great for anxiety sufferers, too.